Russia launches deadly strikes across Ukraine as China's Xi departs Moscow – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ivan Watson, Vasco Cotovio, Victoria Butenko and Simone McCarthy contributed reporting.
+CNN’s Ivan Watson, Vasco Cotovio, Victoria Butenko, Josh Pennington and Simone McCarthy contributed reporting.